griestopf/Fusee.Tutorial/Tutorial05/README.md

 So we now have the situation that we have a set of building blocks of different component types to build up our hierarchy and we also have a couple of different actions that should take place when traversing.
 So the action that occurs depends on two things:
  1. The type of the component being traversed
- 2. The "reason" for traversing such as rendering, searchgin, picking, etc.
+ 2. The "reason" for traversing such as rendering, searching, picking, etc.

 In computer science this problem and a solution is treated under the keyword ***Visitor Pattern***, or ***Double Dispatch***.
 FUSEE comes with an implementation based on the classical Visitor Pattern and some extensions built around it to enable programmers